backpack-factory/core/README.md

 Look for the basic patterns to have some examples.

 ## CLI Commands
+#### backpack-facrory run [scriptName]
-All the CLI commands are provided by the patterns in the `scripts` property.
-You can use `backpack-factory run scriptName` to call `scripts.scriptName`.
+This command is the one launch scripts from your pattern.
+Just type `backpack-factory run scriptName` to call `scripts.scriptName`.

+`backpack-factory build` and `backpack-factory dev` are shortcuts for `backpack-factory run build` and `backpack-factory run dev`.

+#### backpack-facrory get [patternName]
+This command allows you to add pattern to the factory to be used later.
+For instance type `backpack-facrory get base-pattern` to download and setup [base pattern](https://github.com/backpack-factory/base-pattern).

 ## FAQ
-None
+None yet

 ## Todos
 - Make a CLI command to download patterns